espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Tome of Scintillating Sleet.md

 * * *

-**Effect** If your next action is to cast a cold spell that deals damage, all creatures damaged by the spell are also [[Dazzled]] for 3 rounds by light refracting and reflecting within and around the spell's chilling effects.
-If an affected creature critically failed its save against the required spell, or if you critically succeeded on your spell attack roll against the creature, it's instead [[Blinded]] for 1 round and then dazzled for 3 rounds.
+**Effect** If your next action is to cast a cold spell that deals damage, all creatures damaged by the spell are also [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Dazzled]] for 3 rounds by light refracting and reflecting within and around the spell's chilling effects.
+If an affected creature critically failed its save against the required spell, or if you critically succeeded on your spell attack roll against the creature, it's instead [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Blinded]] for 1 round and then dazzled for 3 rounds.